Shadabbelim2/DELTA--DEMO/README.md

 # DELTA--DEMO
-this is demo git &amp; github
+this is demo git &amp; github class